LOOSE-LIPS/loose-lips-2.0/src/routes/blog/biome-the-orcas-ep/index.md

 banner:
   - imported/biome-the-orcas-ep/image733.jpeg
 description: >-
-  Biome &mdash; one of Manchester&rsquo;s finest bass technicians &mdash; has recently released The Orcas &mdash; a 3-track EP &mdash; as a teaser for his forthcoming 2019 album.
+  Biome — one of Manchester’s finest bass technicians — has recently released The Orcas — a 3-track EP — as a teaser for his forthcoming 2019 album.
 The whole release has a tense atmosphere, characterised by rasping basslines and funky drum grooves created by this unique producer.
-In the first track, &lsquo;Take Off&rsquo;, subtle pads [...]Read More...
+In the first track, ‘Take Off’, subtle pads [...]Read More...
 published: true
 tags: release-review
 featured: false